prozhkova540/cr_eda_chicago/README.md

 Academic literature points to two primary theories around racial disparities in homicide clearance rates.
 One theory suggests that law enforcement makes less of an effort with cases involving non-white victims in disadvantaged neighborhoods and the second theory suggests that law enforcement value all victims equally but factors such as the incident characteristics and detective workload lead to unequal outcomes in a homicide investigation.
 Proving the validity of either theory is irrelevant to the scope of this work, but the two theories together help provide a framework by which to assess what (if anything) in the existing law enforcement system is working.

 ## Contents of EDA
-- Mapping of police district to Chicago neighborhoods
+- Mapping of homicide counts and clearance rates in Chicago neighborhoods 2019 - 2021
 - Demographics of police districts by race
 - Number of cases cleared between 2001 - 2021
 - Homicide trends over time